top of page

 3. decision logic documented and applied.

-If the structure exists only as documentation without influencing decisions, Foundation is not achieved.
+If the architecture exists only as documentation without influencing decisions, Foundation is not achieved.

 Expansion — Multiple IT Initiatives